Bayesian Model Averaging with Exponentiated Least Square Loss: Experiments

 \section{Experiments}

-Although the contribution of this work is mainly theoretical, we include some simulations to illustrate the performance of greedy model averaging algorithm GMA-BMAX proposed for the BMAX formulation.
+Although the contribution of this work is mainly theoretical, we include some simulations to illustrate the performance of the GMA-BMAX algorithm and GD-BMAX algorithm proposed for the BMAX method.
 We focus on the average performance of different algorithms and configurations.